By Jett Galindo

 Cynthia is an embodiment of someone living the dream despite the odds stacked against her.
 Succeeding in a male-dominated industry and making a living in music, doing what she loves.
 Not surprisingly, her journey was wrought by numerous challenges–many of which are still experienced by today’s aspiring engineers.
 Yet, her relentless determination, passion, and propensity for taking risks kept her going despite these setbacks.

 “Every gig is making you ready for the next gig.”

 Not content with just another formal education under her belt, Cynthia took the first of many risks in her career.
-While a junior in college, she applied to do live sound in a well known jazz and rock club, Paul’s mall in Boston, and this she did without prior extensive knowledge of live sound reinforcement.
+While a junior in college, she applied to do live sound in a well-known jazz and rock club, Paul’s mall in Boston, and this she did without extensive prior knowledge of live sound reinforcement.
 Cynthia flew by the seat of her pants.
-But combining this with a proactive mindset, she put in the hours prior to the gig to make sure she was prepared.
-“Preparation is everything”, says Cynthia.
+But combining this with a proactive mindset, she put in the hours before the gig to make sure she was prepared.
+“Preparation is everything,” says Cynthia.
 “Your reputation is everything.
 But if you make a mistake, it’s alright.
 It’s not gonna hit the New York Times.”